NeurodataWithoutBorders/nwb_hackathons/HCK05_2018_Berkeley/projects/GrangerProject/README.md

 ## Approach and Plan

 1. Prior to the hackathon: familiarize myself with NWB:N file format
-1. Convert a single trace of to NWB:N format
+1. Convert a single trace to NWB:N format
 1. Write a script to bulk convert traces to NWB:N format
 1. Convert multi-channel data to NWB:N format
 1. Write analysis tool to extract synaptic current amplitude from a set of NSB:N data